The World’s Top 10 Presidential Aircraft

 This modified Boeing 747 is the perfect getaway in dangerous situations.
 The aircraft is designed for the absolute worst-case scenario, with the potential to withstand a nuclear war.
 Thermo-radiation shields surround the aircraft.
 And it can fly for 620 hours, going days without stopping to refuel.

 Communication with the outside world – should it still be in existence – is unparalleled.
-Those onboard can communicate with nuclear submarines.
+The US President, or any other person on board, can communicate with nuclear submarines.
 This is achieved through something called a ‘radome’, which is packed with 67 satellite dishes and antennas.
-The radome is housed on top of the jet, creating a dome effect which can be seen with the naked eye.
+The radome is housed on top of the jet, creating a dome effect that can be seen with the naked eye.

-Because it’s built for emergencies, the plane is constantly ready to get moving – 24 hours a day, seven days a week.
+Because it’s built for emergencies, the plane is constantly ready to get moving: 24 hours a day, seven days a week.
 Once on board, certain passengers can access highly classified information.
-So, even in an emergency, leaders can be kept up-to-date on important political developments.
+This is designed for a special air mission or an emergency when leaders need to be constantly updated on important political developments.

 An elite security team is on board at all times.
 And the equipment is so technologically advanced that it requires a unique air conditioning system to keep it operating properly.
 One U.S. Air Force worker told CNBC: ‘It’s like a backup Pentagon’.
 Perhaps that says it all.